r3mko/ZMPT101B/README.md

 float getVoltageAC( uint16_t frequency )
 ```

 This method allows you to measure AC voltage.
 Frequency is measured in Hz.
 By default frequency is set to 50 Hz.
-We use the Root Mean Square technique for the measurements.
+We use the Root Mean Square (RMS) technique for the voltage measurements.
 The measurement itself takes time of one full period (1 second / frequency).
 The RMS calculation allows us to measure more complex signals that are different from the perfect sine wave.

 ### **calibrate()**